msztolcman/sendria/README.md

   * switch to [aiosqlite](https://github.com/omnilib/aiosqlite) from [sqlite3](https://docs.python.org/3/library/sqlite3.html)
   * changed logger to [structlog](https://www.structlog.org/)
 * using asynchronous version of libraries drastically improved performance
+* `MailTrap` now can send a webhook about every received message
 * show in GUI information about envelope sender and recipients
 * all API requests has their own namespace now: `/api`
 * allow to replace name of application or url in template
 * block truncating all messages from GUI (on demand)
-* fixed issues with WebSockets, should refresh mails list and reconnect if disconnected
+* fixed issues with `WebSockets`, should refresh mails list and reconnect if disconnected
 * fixed issues with autobuilding assets
 * many cleanups and reformatting code
 * addons for [nginx](https://github.com/msztolcman/mailtrap/tree/master/addons/nginx.conf)